egbdfX/gpuSVT/README.md

 ```
 The output files with the names prefixed by *"nnR"* are the complete matrices.
 The output files with the names prefixed by *"recon_error"* are the reconstruction errors.
 Multiple complete matrices and their corresponding reconstruction errors will be outputted separately.

+## Contact
+If you have any questions or need further assistance, feel free to contact at [egbdfmusic1@gmail.com](mailto:egbdfmusic1@gmail.com).

 ## Reference

 When referencing this code, please cite our related paper: